wiphanur/review-transformer/README.md

 ### Machine Learning Service

 **Python**
-- **ML Service**: The core of our sentiment analysis and data processing is written in Python, utilizing libraries such as Pandas for data manipulation, Scikit-Learn for machine learning algorithms, and NLTK for natural language processing.
-Python’s extensive library ecosystem and ease of integration make it ideal for our ML-centric tasks.
+- **ML Service**: The core of our sentiment analysis and data processing is written in Python.
+Initially, this service leverages Google Translate to convert non-English reviews into English, ensuring uniformity in data processing and enabling more accurate sentiment analysis across the diverse languages present in the dataset.
+After translation, sentiment analysis is currently performed using Google's Natural Language Processing (NLP) API, which supports both English and French.
+This API is adept at understanding the subtleties of language and identifying the sentiment expressed in the text effectively.
+In the future, I plan to develop and integrate my own machine learning model.

 ### Database